Compensation for Board of Directors and Audit & Supervisory Board Members [CGC Principle 3.1(iii)]

 5. Compensation limit for Directors and Audit & Supervisory Board Members

-The amount of compensation of Directors and Audit & Supervisory Board Members is decided within the following compensation limit determined at the Shareholders’ Meeting.
+The amount of compensation of directors and Audit & Supervisory Board members is decided within the following compensation limit determined at the Shareholders’ Meeting.

-The Company has already abolished the severance payment system for Directors and Audit & Supervisory Board Members, and no severance payments will be paid to Directors and Audit & Supervisory Board Members.
+The Company has already abolished the severance payment system for directors and Audit & Supervisory Board members, and no severance payments will be paid to directors and Audit & Supervisory Board members.

 (1) Directors